ljcoder2015/obsidian-sheet-plus-document/docs/guide/Settings/Custom Font.md

 ::: tip
 - Supports .woff/.woff2/.ttf font file formats
 - Font files will not be displayed in Obsidian; you need to check the folder to see if the fonts have been added
+- After setup, restart Obsidian for the changes to take effect
 :::

 - Set the font directory in the settings page